 The proposed Longitudinal Data Act establishes the Division of Longitudinal Data within the legislative research department, tasked with developing and managing the Kansas Longitudinal Data System.
 This system will securely link and analyze education, workforce, and related data.
 The Legislative Coordinating Council is authorized to appoint a director for the division, who will oversee operations and hire staff.
-The act also aims to create a publicly accessible online registry of educational and occupational credentials while ensuring the protection of personally identifiable information.
+The act also mandates the creation of a publicly accessible online registry of educational and occupational credentials while ensuring the protection of personally identifiable information.
+The bill allocates $3 million from the state general fund for the division for the fiscal year ending June 30, 2026.

 Statutes affected: As introduced: 72-6314